 Sharks in nature do not eat every day.
 But here, they are fed twice a day.
 Therefore, each time the divers give them small amounts of food.
-And since sharks are not hungry, they do not hunt and eat other fish.
-But if one the fish in the aquarium gets sick, sharks will attack it.
+And sharks are not hungry, so they do not hunt and eat other fish.
+But sharks will attack if one of the fish in the aquarium gets sick.

 The guide told us a little about these turtles.
 The turtles were wounded and could not be returned to the sea.
 As it turns out, the turtle’s favorite treat is jellyfish.
-Plastic bags in the water looks like jellyfish.
-Many turtles try to eat the bags and either die or get injured.
-Thus, the guide asked us never to leave plastic bags on the beaches and if you see some, then pick them up and throw them away.
+Plastic bags in the water look like jellyfish.
+Many turtles try to eat them and die or get injured.
+Thus, the guide asked us never to leave plastic bags on the beaches, and if you see them, pick them up and throw them away.

 Afterward, the turtles ate some fish, and it was time to end our visit.

-Though we sailed on another glass bottom boat, I wanted to bring some info about Coral 2000 so that you will have the full picture.
+Though we sailed on another glass-bottom boat, I wanted to bring some info about Coral 2000 so that you will have the complete picture.

 Coral 2000 is deep, glass-bottom boat.
 Guests sit in the bottom portion and look through private windows into the depths of the Sea to the Coral Reef.